 Rover’s dog walkers make about $15 per hour on average, although you can earn a bit more if you’re in a densely-populated area.
 If that’s the case, you can double or triple up and take multiple dogs out for a stroll at the same time.

 10. Traveling the world

 Travel hacking — also known as the art of using credit card rewards to book travel for free or nearly-nothing — is incredibly fun.
 Of course, it’s definitely not for everyone: you have to have a good credit score and be able to pay your credit card bill in full each month.

 Years ago, I was hesitant to get into travel hacking.
 It seemed complicated, and like it had the potential to hurt my credit.
 But once I booked two first-class tickets from Chicago to Buenos Aires simply for signing up for a credit card, I was hooked.

 And over time, I realized that my fears were unjustified.

-If you’re interested in using credit card points to book free travel, sign up for the free five-day email series below, and check out my rundown of the best travel rewards credit cards for beginners.
+If you’re interested in using credit card points to book free travel, check out my in-depth guide to travel hacking.

 Entertainment Hobbies: Watch, Play and Earn